creatorsgarten/techcal.dev/README.md

 1. Open issue for your location
 2. fork repo and create your location folder
 3. Open Pull Request.
-I will add you to firebase project. and add auto deploy for your project
+I will add you to firebase project. and add auto deploy for your location